Starting out with email marketing can be overwhelming, and low email open rates can be discouraging. Don't let numbers

 - Optimize your subject lines.
 Make sure that the text in your subject line sounds creative, unusual, and intriguing.
 Avoid spam folders by reducing promotional language like "sale, sale, sale; buy, buy, buy."

 - Send to segmented lists.
-Segmenting lists allows you to tailor content and offers by service, demographic, engagement, and where the customer is in the Customer Lifecycle, ensuring that the campaign you are sending is relevant to the audience receiving it.
+Segmented lists allow you to tailor content and offers by service, demographic, engagement, and where the customer is in the Customer Lifecycle, ensuring that the campaign you are sending is relevant to the audience receiving it.

 - Reduce your sending frequency.
 If your contacts feel they are being blasted with emails, they are bound to stop opening them.
 If you are sending many campaigns at once, consider reducing automated sending for specific lists or temporarily pausing them.